NoroffFEU/development-platforms/trpc-case-study.md

 Currently its latest versions is seeing around 40k weekly downloads and the repository has a respectable 20k stars on github.
 The interest in the product have increased recently in social media, and been praised by several prominent ``full-stack`` developers for it's features on how it bridges the gap between front- and backend.

+According to the product creator himself, version 9.x should really be viewed as version 1.x, where as the newly released 10.x should be considered version 2.x.

 trash dev